-Figure 4a: Longline observed CPUE (test fishing) and GLM predicted values for the 2011 season.
+Figure 4a: Long-line observed CPUE (test fishing) and GLM predicted values for the 2011/12 and 2012/13 seasons.
 The error bars reflect plus and minus one standard error.
-The bottom plot shows the ratio of the observed to the predicted CPUE values for the 2011 season.
+The bottom plot shows the ratio of the observed to the predicted CPUE values for the 2011/12 and 2012/13 seasons.

-Figure 4b: Powerboat observed CPUE (test fishing) and GLM predicted values for the 2011 season.
-The bottom plot shows the ratio of the observed to the predicted CPUE values for the 2011 season.
+Figure 4b: Powerboat observed CPUE (test fishing) and GLM predicted values for the 2011/12 season.
+The bottom plot shows the ratio of the observed to the predicted CPUE values for the 2011/12 season.
 Error bars reflecting SEs have not been shown as they can only be inferred for the observed values.

-Figure 5: GLM predicted longline CPUE by region in 2011 relative to the geometric means of that in the 2009 and 2010 seasons using a GLM model based on equation (3).
+Figure 5: GLM predicted long-line CPUE by region for the 2011 season relative to the geometric means of that in the 2009 and 2010 seasons using a GLM model based on equation (3) (GLM3).